craftcms/docs/docs/4.x/extend/element-types.md

 ```

 ::: tip
-`afterSave()` gets called by <craft4:craft\services\Elements::saveElement()>, after the main element rows in the `elements`, `elements_sites`, and `content` tables have been saved, and the element has been assigned an `id` and `uid` (if new).
+`afterSave()` gets called by <craft4:craft\services\Elements::saveElement()>, after rows in the `elements`, `elements_sites`, and `content` tables have been saved, and the element has an `id` and `uid`.
 Craft encapsulates the entire element saving operation in a [transaction](guide:db-dao#performing-transactions), so any modifications you make in `afterSave()` will automatically be rolled back in the event of a failure.
 :::

 Every element save emits [`EVENT_BEFORE_SAVE_ELEMENT`](craft4:craft\services\Elements::EVENT_BEFORE_SAVE_ELEMENT) and [`EVENT_AFTER_SAVE_ELEMENT`](craft4:craft\services\Elements::EVENT_AFTER_SAVE_ELEMENT) events, but you are free to create and emit your own (say, based on certain type of change like an increase or decrease in price) in the `afterSave()` method.

-Keep in mind that a “save” can happen in a number of circumstances (like the creation of a draft or revision), and doesn’t always mean that changes are being applied to the canonical version of an element.
+Keep in mind that a “save” can happen in a number of circumstances (like the creation of a draft or revision), and doesn’t always mean that changes are being applied to the canonical version of an element—or that it’s even part of a web request.

 ### Element Query Class